 "Surfing A Moment"

 Influences are like travelers one picks up along the way and a broad range inspire Maryland-born singer-songwriter KOAH's music.
-Led Zeppelin were one of his earliest influences, as were the Smashing Pumpkins, Pink Floyd, The Black Crowes and Jackson Browne — among others.
-They all provided the utmost fascination in their own way to KOAH.
+Led Zeppelin were one of his first influences, as were the Beatles, Jackson Browne, Nirvana, Pink Floyd and The Black Crowes — among others.
+They all provided the utmost fascination.

-Performing at pubs and house parties in the D.C. suburbs in the late 90's, KOAH's music was a mix of folk, blues and guitar-driven rock.
-Heavily inspired by Nirvana and the sounds coming out of the Seattle music scene, KOAH began drawing on a mix of modern guitar sounds and classic, southern-rock roots — all the while growing into a powerful vocalist in his own right.
+Performing at pubs and house parties in the Washington, D.C. suburbs in the late 90's, KOAH's music was a mix of folk, blues and guitar rock.
+Heavily inspired by Nirvana and the sounds coming out of the Seattle music scene, Koah began drawing on a mix of contemporary guitar and classic southern-rock roots — all the while developing as a vocalist.

-Emboldened and confident with what he learned at Ocean Way, KOAH began working as a guitarist & vocalist in several bands across Southern California.
-He pursued his own career as a solo artist and became a fixture in the Rancho Mirage / high desert area east of Los Angeles in the early 2000’s.
-KOAH performed regularly at the River Amphitheater in Rancho Mirage - often performing as a duo with bassist Yutaka Sao.
+KOAH began working as a guitarist & vocalist in several bands across Southern California.
+He often performed as a duo with bassist Yutaka Sao.
 Leading a three-piece band, KOAH and Sao would eventually tour Japan together in 2006 and 2007.

 As a live performer, his acoustic shows have been compared to Van Morrison and Cat Stevens.
-As a guitar player, KOAH delivers a wide range of styles, from 70's electric and acoustic rock to blues to pop.
-As well as drawing heavy comparisons with classic singer-songwriters, KOAH says he draws heavy inspiration from many established 80's and 90’s pop, rock and grunge artists including Peter Gabriel, Paul Simon, Bruce Springsteen, Neil Young, George Michael, Pearl Jam, Depeche Mode and others.
+Koah says he draws inspiration from many established 80's and 90’s pop and rock artists including Peter Gabriel, Paul Simon, Bruce Springsteen, Neil Young, Pearl Jam, Depeche Mode and others.